sathvikswaminathan/Naive-Bayes/README.md

 ## The Naive Bayes Classifier has two terms to it:
 * **Bayes**: The probability of an entity belonging to a particular class is computed using the *Bayes* theorem

 * **Naive**:  All the features are assumed to be independent of each other because it simplifies the mathematics of computing the probability  but it is a *Naive* assumption because this is not at all the case.
-Example: If the algorithm is trying to determine if a person is a boy or a girl given certain features like Height, weight, size of foot, etc. We know that these features are dependent of each other and our assumption does not hold true.
+Example: If the algorithm is trying to determine if a person is a boy or a girl given certain features like Height, weight, size of foot, etc. We know that these features are dependent on each other and our assumption does not hold true.
 But this works well in practise and it reduces the complexity of our computation.

 ![Result](https://github.com/sathvikswaminathan/Sentiment-Analysis/raw/master/Naive%20Bayes/result.png)